Mellanox/ufm_sdk_3.0/scripts/ufm_aggr_topx/README.md

-UFM Devices
+UFM Aggregation TopX
 --------------------------------------------------------

-This script is used to get topx data by category. it will support three categories conv ,bw and alarms.
+This script is used to get topx data by category. it will support three categories cong ,bw and alarms.

 Prerequisites